 Integration: Making sense of our own narrative.

 It can be difficult to tell mothers and fathers that their self-regulation and self-soothing ability is a key part, quite possibly THE key, of reducing the tears of sleep learning.
 This request can inspire guilt and defensiveness.
-My parents, ALL of my parents, are already trying so hard.
-I admit, it sounds crazy to invite a parent who is holding a crying baby to dig down deep in the body and find a calm and grounded center of the self.
+My clients, ALL of my parents, are already trying so hard.
+I admit, it sounds crazy to invite a parent holding a crying baby to dig down deep in the body and find a calm and grounded center of the self.
 However, it is an important request because our dysregulation can lead to more upsetting tears in our children.

 It is not our fault, but it is our responsibility!

 We don’t have to do this perfectly.
-It does take practice and fortunately we have about 18-years to rehearse this scene in the faces of our dysregulated, crying, desirous, upset children.
-But the truth remains, to do the 3 S’s we must be present.
-And to be truly present we must be self-regulated.
+It does take practice, and fortunately, we have about 18-years to rehearse this scene in the faces of our dysregulated, crying, desirous, upset children.
+But the truth remains, we must be present to do the 3 S’s.
+And to be truly present, we must be self-regulated.

 This video captures decades of Dan’s research and writings.
 I urge you to watch the entire talk.

-At the time mark of 48:00 an audience member asks an important question.
-We learn that 35 – 40% of us are NOT truly present.
-I teach parents the value of becoming an “accurate mirror” for the child.
-We are responsible for reflecting the child’s emotional experience and being a safe container for them to process their emotional world.
+At the time mark of 48:00, an audience member asks an important question.
+We learn that 35 – 40% of us are NOT really present.
+I teach parents the value of becoming an “accurate mirror” for their children.
+We are responsible for reflecting the child’s emotional experience back to the child accurately and becoming a safe container for them to process their emotional world.